openmsi/openmsistream/openmsistream/my_kafka/README.md

 Successfully running the `ProvisionNode` command will create a new subdirectory in the [`config_files` directory](./config_files) with a name corresponding to the node ID, containing a `my-node-id.config file`, a `my-node-id.crypto` file, and a `my-node-id.seed` file.
 KafkaCrypto needs the `my-node-id.config` file to setup producers and consumers, and that file is not secret.
 The `my-node-id.crypto` and `my-node-id.seed` files, however, should never be saved or transmitted plaintext (files with this pattern [are in the `.gitignore`](../../.gitignore) so if everything is running in the expected way this won't be an issue).
 An example of one of these created directories can be found [here](./config_files/testing_node) with all files intact because they're used for testing.

-To point OpenMSIPython to the config file that's created, one of two options must be added to the config file passed as discussed in the documentation [here](../data_file_io) (for example).
+To point OpenMSIStream to the config file that's created, one of two options must be added to the config file passed as discussed in the documentation [here](../data_file_io) (for example).
 Both options list a single new parameter under a heading called `[kafkacrypto]`.

 The first option is to add just the node id, like `node_id = my-node-id`, which works if a directory called `my-node-id` exists in the location expected from running the `ProvisionNode` command.